ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 esac
 ```

 The difference between the constructs is evident now.
-First, `if` checks the results of Boolean expressions.
-The `case` statement compares the string with the patterns.
+First, the `if` condition checks the results of a Boolean expression.
+The `case` statement compares a string with several patterns.
 Therefore, it makes no sense to pass a Boolean expression to the `case` condition.
 Doing that, you handle two cases only: when the expression is "true" and "false".
 The `if` statement is more convenient for such checking.

 The second difference between `if` and `case` is the number of conditions.
-Each branch of the `if` statement checks a separate Boolean expression.
-In general, these expressions are independent of each other.
-In our example, they check the same variable, but that is a particular case.
+Each branch of the `if` statement evaluates an individual Boolean expression.
+They are independent of each other in general.
+The expressions check the same variable in our example, but this is a particular case.
 The `case` statement checks one string that you pass to it.

 The `if` and `case` statements are fundamentally different.
-They are not interchangeable.
-In each case, use the statement depending on the nature of the check.
+You cannot exchange one for another in your code.
+Use an appropriate statement depending on the nature of your checking.
 The following questions will help you to make the right choice:

 * How many conditions should you check?
 Use `if` for checking several conditions.